jackbravo/condorest-django/README.md

 And then **modify** the `SECRET_KEY` with a random string of more than 16 chars.
 This variable is inside your newly created `.env` file, you should open it and change its value.

-Create a database and user on your postgres server.
-For example running this commands.
+Create a database and user on your postgres server, running these commands:

-If using ubuntu append `sudo -u postgres` to both commands:

     createuser -Psd condorest
     createdb -O condorest condorest

+**If using Ubuntu the commands should be**:

+    sudo -u postgres createuser -Psd condorest
+    sudo -u postgres createdb -O condorest condorest

 You need to create a database for the project and make sure your credentials are correct on the file `.env`.
 After that just run `python manage.py migrate`.